MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/snapshot-debugger/snapshot-debugger-troubleshoot.md

 ## <a id="SSL"></a>Check TLS/SSL client settings (ASP.NET)

-If you have an ASP.NET application hosted in Azure App Service or in IIS on a virtual machine, your application could fail to connect to the Snapshot Debugger service due to a missing SSL security protocol.
+If you have an ASP.NET application which is hosted in Azure App Service or in IIS on a virtual machine, your application could fail to connect to the Snapshot Debugger service due to a missing SSL security protocol.

 [The Snapshot Debugger endpoint requires TLS version 1.2](snapshot-debugger-upgrade.md?toc=/azure/azure-monitor/toc.json).
 The set of SSL security protocols is one of the quirks enabled by the `httpRuntime targetFramework` value in the `system.web` section of `web.config`.
 If the `httpRuntime targetFramework` is 4.5.2 or lower, then TLS 1.2 isn't included by default.